 2019 KPI KPI Criteria Why this KPI was chosen Achievement 1 HSE Gateway In the event of a fatality and/or Life Changing Injury occurring within 100% Gold Road owned and operated operations no STI will be payable.
 This performance gateway was established to reflect the Company Values of Gold Road and the continued commitment and focus on Health, Safety & Environment.
-Achieved There were zero fatalities and Life Changing Injuries Discovery & Growth Economic gold discovery and progress of prospects through the exploration, business development and corporate development pipelines.
-Motivate and reward shareholder value creation through: 1 Organic growth through economic gold discovery 2 Inorganic growth through mergers and/or acquisitions Between threshold and target Gruyere Project Deliver the Capital Cost Budget, and Gold Road attributable production and AISC guidance for 2019.
+Achieved There were zero fatalities and Life Changing Injuries Growth through the exploration, business development and corporate development pipelines. value creation through the exploration, business development and corporate development pipelines.
+1 Organic growt economic gold 2 Inorganic growt economic gold discovery Between threshold and target Gruyere Project Deliver the Capital Cost Budget, and Gold Road attributable production and AISC guidance for 2019.
 Motivate and reward unlocking the further potential of the Gruyere operation.
 Target achieved Corporate Develop organisational capability and corporate governance commensurate with an ASX200 company.
 Motivate and reward the focus on effective environmental, social and governance (systems and practices) across all areas of the Company as enablers for growth.
-Target achieved Personal Includes leadership team performance and demonstrated behaviours aligned to Company values. performance period end date, the Board assesses achieve Motivate and reward executives and senior management in the execution of strategic valueadding drivers.
+Target achieved Personal Includes leadership team performance and demonstrated behaviours aligned to Company values.
+Motivate and reward executives and senior management in the execution of strategic value- adding drivers.
 Between threshold and target